mikemhenry/userdocs/docs-src/index.md

 Official documentation site of the high performance computing and the HPC cluster Lilac.

-Currently, the Lilac cluster runs about 330 compute nodes featuring almost 6'300 CPU cores and about 300'000 GPU cores.
+The Lilac cluster runs about 330 compute nodes featuring almost 6'300 CPU cores and about 300'000 GPU cores.
 The infrastructure is available to all faculties for their scientific work.
 The cluster can also be used by students within a scope of a thesis or a course.